Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   lsusb
 ```

-This command will list all the usb devices connected to the PC.
+This command will list all the USB devices connected to the PC.

 ![](_media/pico_usb_mode.png)

 **Raspberry Pi RP2 Boot** show's that the PICO is in USB mass storage mode.

-To flash the PICO, you will have to copie a binary file with the .uf2 extension.
+To flash the PICO, you will have to copy a binary file with the .uf2 extension.

-A .uf2 extension is a binary file witch will allow you to program a MCU over the USB port.
+A .uf2 extension is a binary file that will allow you to program an MCU over the USB port.
 Since the PICO is connected threw USB, you will have to flash a .uf2 file.

 In our case you will have to copy the **pza-pico-modbus-dio.uf2** to the PICO using the following command :